Sally Rooney: Television adaptations

 Normal People was made into a 12-part series as a co-production of BBC Three and the online platform Hulu, with filming taking place in Dublin and County Sligo.
 The series was directed by Lenny Abrahamson and Hettie Macdonald.
 Daisy Edgar-Jones and Paul Mescal played Marianne and Connell, respectively.
 The series was a critical success and earned four Primetime Emmy Award nominations including for Outstanding Lead Actor in a Limited Series or Movie, Outstanding Directing for a Limited Series, and Outstanding Writing for a Limited Series.

-In May 2022, the novel Conversations with Friends was also made into a 12-episode BBC Three/Hulu miniseries, with the same creative team that was behind Normal People.
+In May 2022, the novel Conversations with Friends was also made into a 12-episode BBC Three/Hulu miniseries, with the same creative team behind Normal People.
 Director Lenny Abrahamson and co-writer Alice Birch worked on this adaptation, too.

 Beautiful World, Where Are You (2021)

 In April 2019, the New York Public Library's Dorothy and Lewis B. Cullman Center for Scholars and Writers announced its 2019 class of fellows, which included Rooney.
 The press release stated, "she will be writing a new novel under the working title Beautiful World, Where Are You, examining aesthetics and political crisis."
 The novel was published by Farrar, Straus and Giroux in the United States and by Faber in the UK and Ireland in September 2021.
+She did not accept any options for a film adaptation.

+Intermezzo (2024)

+Rooney's fourth novel, Intermezzo, was released in September 2024.
+The novel focuses on the complicated relationship between two brothers dealing with grief after their father's death.
+Central themes include an exploration of complicated family dynamics and the expectations of romantic relationships.

+Intermezzo won the 2025 Sky Arts Award for literature.
+Rooney did not accept the award in person, saying she had been advised against entering the United Kingdom because her support for Palestine Action put her at risk of arrest.

 Political views

-Rooney describes herself as a feminist and a Marxist; both her parents are socialists and they instilled socialist values in Rooney.
+Rooney describes herself as a feminist and a Marxist; both her parents are socialists and instilled socialist values in Rooney.
+Rooney has said that her work has a Marxist character, and noted that her characters tend to live in economically precarious conditions despite often being college-educated.
+In response to claims that her work does not accurately depict working-class experiences, Rooney has said that she understands the working class as made up not just of "particular communities or workers in particular industries" but rather of all people who work for a living instead of having a capital-based income; nevertheless, she admits that higher-earning workers cannot be easily equated to lower-earning ones.

-Rooney has said that her work has a Marxist character.
-Some literary critics have criticised this aspect: Madeleine Schwartz of The New York Review of Books has said of Rooney's works that "the politics are mostly gestural"; Becca Rothfeld of the literary magazine The Point wrote that Rooney's Marxism is no more than "fashionable posturing" and called her work "sanctimony literature" that is "full of self-promotion and the airing of performatively righteous opinions".
-Cody Delistraty, writing for Vulture, has unfavourably compared the anti-capitalist politics of Rooney's work to contemporary novelists such as Halle Butler, Tony Tulathimutte, and Ling Ma, opining that Rooney's characters ultimately simply accept the capitalist status quo rather than challenging it.

-The ending of Normal People, in which the working-class Connell emigrates to New York City to begin a creative writing course at New York University, was mocked by some critics as a "bourgeois" fantasy.
-Rooney retorted that those critics misunderstand class dynamics:

-The feminist themes in Rooney's works have made them popular in China, where they are considered best sellers.
+The feminist themes in Rooney's works have made them popular in China, where they have been best sellers.

-During the referendum on the legality of abortion in Ireland held in 2018, Rooney campaigned for a Yes vote.
+During the 2018 referendum on the legality of abortion in Ireland, Rooney campaigned for a Yes vote.